jhu-data-services/data-bytes-intro-to-leaflet/README.md

     - *demo_map04.html*: consolidates basemaps layers into a group
     - *demo_map05.html*: adds points to the map.
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning
+- Resources: This folder contains a markdown file with a list of resources for learning Leaflet.

 ## Post-Class Survey